xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 windows sizes, whether the tree or the code view was last used in the document editor).

 Cluster statistics are now integrated into the web interface as well.
-Additionally, a menu item "Help us" has been added to easily provide the ArangoDB team feedback about the product.
+Additionally, a menu item "Help us" has been added to easily provide the AvocadoDB team feedback about the product.

 The frontend may now be mounted behind a reverse proxy on a different path.
 For this to work